Lightning Assist vs PhraseExpress: Which Text Expander is Better?

 Lightning Assist:

-- 14-day free trial
+- 14-day free trial — no credit card required

 PhraseExpress:

-- Free version available (limited)
+- Free version available for personal non-commercial use (Windows)

 - Enterprise pricing available